REWIND WITH...

 Mrs Pat Lyndon.
 Having worked at the School from 1979–2002, including as Head Librarian from 1990, Pat was witness and party to significant technological, staffing and building developments at the School.

-You can view a video of the full interview that Mr Steve Gonski had with Pat below or read on for selected excerpts from the interview, along with photos from her time at the Grammar.
+You can view a video of the full interview that Mr Steve Gonski had with Pat below or read on for selected excerpts from the interview, along with photos from her time at Grammar.

 L-R Sue Mackenzie, Vicki Denning and Pat Lyndon.JPG